 Tea and coffee-making facilities are uncommon throughout Slovakian hotels.

 Check-in time in Europe is usually 2 pm and we cannot guarantee that hotel rooms will be ready upon arrival in gateway cities.
 Arrangements are made to ensure that check-in and check-out at hotels run smoothly and your Tour Director will advise you in the hotel, the advance of the procedure before arriving at each hotel.

-On departing the hotel always remember to return your room key to reception before boarding the / minibus.
+On departing the hotel always remember to return your room key (room card) to reception before boarding the van / minibus.